MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Set-MgBetaOrganizationBrandingFavicon.md

 ## SYNOPSIS
 A custom icon (favicon) to replace a default Microsoft product favicon on a Microsoft Entra tenant.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Set-MgOrganizationBrandingFavicon](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Set-MgOrganizationBrandingFavicon?view=graph-powershell-1.0)

 ## SYNTAX